semon69/semon69/README.md

 - 👨‍💻 All of my projects are available at my [Portfolio](https://emon69.netlify.app/)

-- 💬 Ask me about **Javscript, Typescript, ReactJs, NexrJs, NodeJs, MongoDB, PostgreSQL**
+- 💬 Ask me about **Javscript, Typescript, ReactJs, NextJs, NodeJs, MongoDB, PostgreSQL**

 - 📫 How to reach me **smdemon3@gmail.com** or **+8801817855902_(whatsapp)**